Links for Parents

-Ohio’s Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD) will be administered again in winter/spring 2015.
-The AASCD marks a change in Ohio’s alternate assessment, which previously consisted of a portfolio-based collection of evidence.
-Ohio’s portfolio-based alternate assessment ended in 2012.
+Ohio’s Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD) is administered annually.
 The AASCD is aligned to Ohio’s Academic Content Standards–Extended (OACS-E) and is designed to allow students to demonstrate their knowledge and skills in an appropriately rigorous assessment.

 Ohio’s Parent Guide to Autism

 This manual provides an overview of the world of autism spectrum disorders (ASD).
 It was developed by Ohio parents of individuals with ASD who have a broad range of experience with interventions, resources, and services.
 The group’s work began with the question: What do you wish you had known the first year your child was diagnosed?

 The manual covers a wide range of topics of interest to families, and each chapter contains rich reference materials, including books, websites, and names of organizations where additional information on each topic may be obtained.

 The Ohio PBIS Network Vision Statement: All learning environments in Ohio will implement Positive Behavioral Interventions and Supports (PBIS) as an effective and proactive framework for improving safety, social competence, and academic achievement for all students.

 In simple terms, while academics are important, schools also need to think about the educational environment.
 Children come to school with very different backgrounds, including different expectations on how to learn, behave and interact.
 We can’t assume that all children know and understand the school’s expectations.
 We can assume that all children can learn our expectations if they are given appropriate guidance and support.